LucasJMO/E6Plus/classes/Soldier.md

 **Foil Action**(Ex): A 6th level soldier may use an immediate action to make a touch attack or ranged touch attack on any opponent within 30 ft.
 If this attack succeeds the opponent's action is wasted, and any spell slots, limited ability uses, potions, or the like used to power it are expended.

 The only actions exempt from this ability are attacking (standard action or full round), moving (standard, full round, or 5-foot step), and anything that takes a swift, immediate, or free action.
+After using this ability a soldier must wait one round before using it again.